Inseok Hwang (황인석)

 My Official Page at IBM Research

-Before joining IBM Research, I was a Research Assistant Professor at Center for Mobile Software Platform in KAIST, Korea.
+I joined IBM Research in 2014 as a Research Staff Member (full-time).
+Before joining IBM, I was a Research Assistant Professor at Center for Mobile Software Platform in KAIST, Korea.
 I received my Ph.D. in Computer Science from KAIST in 2013 under the advisement of Dr. Junehwa Song, and B.S. / M.S. in Electrical Engineering from KAIST.

 |Just a prosperous day at work :-)|